Bschuster3434/fweb3_holder_matic_faucet/README.md

 - If the faucet is empty, it returns an error
 - If the users has received tokens recently, it returns an error

+## Command Line Verification of Code
+If you wish to use hardhat to verify the code, use the following command:

+npx hardhat verify --network polygonMumbai $ADDRESSOFFAUCET "0xfe4F5145f6e09952a5ba9e956ED0C25e3Fa4c7F1" "1" "16" "3" "1"

+You also need a PolygonScan API Token

 ---
 ## Future To Do Items
 - Get a Github Actions Pipeline Setup